open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

 [annotations](https://ucum.org/ucum.html#para-curly) with curly braces to give additional meaning *without* the leading default unit (`1`).
 For example, use `{packet}`, `{error}`, `{fault}`, etc.
-- Instrument units SHOULD be specified using the UCUM case sensitive ("c/s") variant.
+- Instrument units other than `1` and those that use [annotations](https://ucum.org/ucum.html#para-curly) SHOULD be specified using the UCUM case sensitive ("c/s") variant.
   For example, "Cel" for the unit with full name "degree Celsius".
 - Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) unless there is good technical reason to not do so.